Skip to main content

 There are asbestos products at my child’s school, is it safe?

-As stated on their website the Department of Education has over-arching responsibility for the management of ACM located in schools and other worksites controlled by the Department.
-This responsibility is exercised through the Director Asset Planning and Services, who is responsible for the development, periodic review and dissemination of the Asbestos Management Plan and principals/site managers who are responsible for compliance with the Asbestos Management Plan at their site.
+As stated on their website, the Department of Education has over-arching responsibility for the management of Asbestos-Containing Materials (ACM) located in schools and other worksites controlled by the Department.
+This responsibility is exercised through the Director of Asset Planning and Services, who is responsible for the development, periodic review and dissemination of the Asbestos Management Plan.
+Additionally, the principals/site managers are responsible for compliance with the Asbestos Management Plan at their site.

-Please see the Department of Education Asbestos Policy webpage for further information including the Asbestos Management Plan schools must use when asbestos is located within the school.
+Please see the Department of Education Asbestos Policy webpage for further information including the Asbestos Management Plan schools must use when asbestos is located.

 I am concerned about Asbestos in the land and / or environment in Western Australia and want to express my want for change to the Australian Government.

-There a number of options for contacting a minister or Politician.
+There are a number of options for contacting a minister or politician.

-First it may be beneficial to review the information on ourcommunity.com which explains how to express a want for change to law to the Australian Government
+First, it may be beneficial to review the information on ourcommunity.com that explains how express your desire for change to the Australian government.

-For work related legislation the Minister of Worksafe WA is Darren Kavanagh, see this link for his contact information.
+For work related legislation, the best point of contact is the Minister of WorkSafe WA Darren Kavanagh.
+See this link for his contact information.

-Furthermore, you can contact your local member – Parliament of WA has a search function where you can find your local member at this link
+Furthermore, you can find contact your local member by using the Parliament of WA search function here: Find your local member at this link

 There is a deteriorating asbestos fence in my neighbourhood, what can I do?

-The Asbestos Safety and Eradication Agency is the best place to find this information, on their asbestos in the Environment webpage.
-An exert from the website is below:
+The Asbestos Safety and Eradication Agency is the best place to find this information, specifically on their asbestos in the Environment webpage.
+An excerpt from this source is below:

 ‘Environmental laws dealing with asbestos are broadly similar around Australia.
 All states and territories have requirements to not pollute the environment or unlawfully dispose of asbestos waste.